uwcartlab/webmapping/Chapter10/readme.md

 ### I. An Introduction to TopoJSON

 _**[TopoJSON](https://github.com/mbostock/topojson/wiki)**_ is the first geospatial data format for the Web that encodes topology.
-As briefly introduced in Week 3, _**topology**_ describes the digital encoding of spatial relationships of connected/unconnected, adjacent/detached, inside/outside, etc., into data captures of geographic phenomena.
+As briefly introduced in Chapter 4, _**topology**_ describes the digital encoding of spatial relationships of connected/unconnected, adjacent/detached, inside/outside, etc., into data captures of geographic phenomena.
 We did not worry much about topology for Lab 1, as the map only drew points rather than lines or polygons (technically, the proportional symbols were polygonal SVGs, but centered on a single point spatial coordinate).
 Topology is important for rendering polygons for the Lab 2 choropleth map.

 For desktop GIS software, [topology](http://webhelp.esri.com/arcgisserver/9.3/java/index.htm#geodatabases/topology_basics.htm) is encoded by coverage and geodatabase file formats but not in shapefiles.
 The advantages of topological data formats over "spaghetti model" data formats such as shapefiles and GeoJSON are threefold: